About Our Scholarship Donors

 Scholarship Criteria

-This scholarship benefits graduating seniors of Dell Rapids High School who plan to attend a four-year college or university and are involved in school and community activities.
-Special consideration is given to students who maintain a cumulative GPA of 3.0 or higher on a 4.0 scale and who have taken five math courses, including A.P.
-Calculus.
-Applicants are not required to pursue a math-related college major to be eligible for this scholarship.
-This scholarship offers multiple awards.
+Awarded to graduating seniors of Dell Rapids Public High School in Dell Rapids, SD.
+Special consideration is given to students who have taken five math courses, including AP Calculus.
+Applicants are not required to pursue a math-related college major to be eligible.
+Eligibility requirements include:

 Commemorating the lives of Jim and Fran Foss, this scholarship benefits students graduating from Sioux Falls public high schools who stand in need of financial support in order to carry out their dreams of furthering their educations.